Descanonge/neba/docs/source/configuration.rst

 and unambiguous.
 This provides a first layer of checking the input: keys that do not lead to a known parameter will raise errors.
 This permit to merge the parameters obtained from different files and CLI.
-Finally, the application will recursively instanciate all schemes while passing the configuration values.
+Finally, the application will recursively instanciate all sections while passing the configuration values.
 Unspecified values will take the trait default value.
 All values will undergo validation from traitlets.